xxxcrttt/MLDL/interview/python .md

 ### Q6. decorators? @
 Decorators are used to add some design patterns to a function without changing its structure.
 They are generally defined before the function they are enhancing.
+Decorators can be used to check for permissions, modify or track the arguments passed to a methosd, logging the class to a specific method.

 ### Q7. dict and list comprehension?
 ```Python